stiantha/DevTools/readme.md

 Deployment instructions will vary depending on your chosen hosting platform.
 Most platforms will require you to push your built project to a Git repository, then pull from that repository onto your server.

 :cherry_blossom: Community
-This project is open-source and contributions are welcome.
+This project is open-source, and contributions are welcome.

 :fire: Contribution
 Your contributions are always welcome and appreciated.
 You can report bugs, request features, or create a pull request.